-The evidence of record indicates that the Parties have provided the Commission with sufficient information to determine that the public interest can best be served by approving Fort Wayne's Petition, as modified by the Settlement Agreement between the Parties.
+The evidence of record indicates that the parties have provided the Commission with sufficient information to determine that the public interest can best be served by approving Fort Wayne's Petition, as modified by the Settlement Agreement between the Parties.
 Specifically, pursuant to the Settlement Agreement, Fort Wayne should be authorized to increase its rates by 31.1% over five phases.
 Phase I in the amount of 4.87% for inside City customers (3.73% for outside City customers) should be effective upon issuance of this Final Order.
 Phase II in the amount of 5.93% for inside City customers (5.18% for outside City customers) should be effective twelve months after Phase II.
-Phase III in the amount of 5.90% for inside City customers (4.99%) for outside City) will be effective twelve months after Phase II.
+Phase III in the amount of 5.90% for inside City customers (4.99% for outside City) will be effective twelve months after Phase II.
 Phase IV in the amount of 5.86% for inside City customers (4.79% for outside City customers) will be implemented twelve months after Phase III, and Phase V in the amount of 5.90% for inside City customers (4.89% for outside City customers) will be implemented twelve months after Phase IV.
 This phased-in increase includes an annual decrease to the Out-of-Town Differential of 1% per phase.
 Based on the policy of gradualism, and the evidentiary record in this Cause, the Commission finds this 1% per phase reduction to the outside-City rate differential reasonable and in the public interest.
 The evidence of record reflects that the proposed capital improvements to Fort Wayne's system are necessary to maintain Fort Wayne's system in good working order.
-Therefore, based on the evidence of record, the Commission finds that Fort Wayne should be authorized to increase its rates and charges and to issue waterworks revenue bonds in an amount not to exceed \$85,570,000.
+Therefore, based on the evidence of record, the Commission finds that Fort Wayne should be authorized to increase its rates and charges and authorized to issue waterworks revenue bonds in an amount not to exceed \$85,570,000.
 The \$85,570,000 shall be issued in separate series with an aggregate amount not to exceed \$41,010,000 in 2019 and an aggregate amount not to exceed \$44,560,000 at a later date.
+Accordingly, we find Fort Wayne should be authorized to increase its rates and issue the Proposed Bonds as set forth in the Settlement Agreement.